saeidsoheily/machine-learning/README.md

 - Beta distribution implementation in Python
 - Gaussian Mixture Model implementation in Python (new sample generator from the same distribution)
 - Kernel Density Estimation implementation in Python (new sample generator from the same distribution)
+- Sklearn Classification implementation in Python (classifiers comparison)
+- To be continued...

 R:
+- To be continued...